earlduque/earlduque.github.io/_posts/2020-09-01-scraping-html-with-servicenow.md

         var body2 = JSON.parse(response2.getBody());
 ```

 Now as long as my result was an integer, I knew I was in business.
-From there xkcd.com indeed as a JSON API if you know the exact comic you are looking for (they don't have one for searching by keywords).
+From there, xkcd.com indeed has a JSON API if you know the exact comic number you are looking for (they don't have one for searching by keywords).
 I took the number I got earlier and plugged it in and received this [JSON payload](https://xkcd.com/979/info.0.json):

 ```json
 {